 Prior to RMI, Lucy studied at the Yale School of Forestry & Environmental Studies where she specialized in Energy and Business, with a focus on finance, including renewable energy project finance and sustainable finance.
 Lucy brings a range of expertise to her work at RMI, from advancing clean energy solutions at the local level, to working on climate advocacy programs internationally.
-Prior to graduate school, Lucy worked at the Community Office for Resource Efficiency (CORE) where she assisted Colorado communities in implementing their sustainability plans and helped drive the adoption of energy efficiency and renewable energy solutions.
+Prior to graduate school, Lucy worked at the Community Office for Resource Efficiency (CORE) in Aspen, Colorado where she assisted Colorado communities in implementing their sustainability plans and helped drive the adoption of energy efficiency and renewable energy solutions.

 Master of Environmental Management (M.E.M), Yale School of Forestry & Environmental Studies

 B.A., Biology, Colorado College

 Certificate in Leading with Finance, Harvard Business School